Celebrities have always fascinated Kelley, particularly ones who have made the earth a more compassionate, equitable and healthy place.

 7. Sarah Silverman

 Silverman was devastated but came back a much tougher performer—as controversial and smartalecky as ever.
 Airing on Comedy Central from 2007 to 2010, Silverman starred in her own sitcom, The Sarah Silverman Program, which was nominated for a Primetime Emmy Award.
-Astonishingly, at the awards show, he wore a fake moustache.
+Astonishingly, at the awards show, she wore a fake moustache.
 It seems safe to suggest Sarah Silverman is truly one-of-a-kind in the realm of contemporary American comedy.

 6. Kristen Wiig